bear-qv/cuttool/README.md

-cuttool
+## cuttool ##
-a photo cut tool. i will finish it.
+Something , you need cut some photo ~ .
+Yes, this is a cut photo tool.so easy , just use it. i will finish it.